Professor Sujit Sivasundaram

 BA (1997), MPhil (1998), PhD (2001), all University of Cambridge

-World history, especially the history of the Pacific and Indian oceans and its islands; the history of race; global histories of science, medicine, technology, the environment, anthropology and archaeology; the history of the British Empire, c.1780-1840.
-Currently writing Revolutionary Empire: The rise of the British Empire in the Oceans of the South, c.1780-1840.
-Co-editor, The Historical Journal.
+World history, especially the history of the Pacific and Indian oceans and its islands; the history of race; global histories of science, medicine, technology, the environment; urban history; the history of the British Empire, c.1780-1840.
+Currently working on the long history of Colombo as an exemplar of the global South city and also on an environmental history of the Indian Ocean over the long term.